lagotto/lagotto/docs/installation.md

 Lagotto was developed to run on a single server, but most components scale to multiple servers.
 When running Lagotto on multiple servers, make sure that:

 * the name of load balancer is set as `SERVERNAME` in `.env`
-* memcached should be set up as a cluster by adding a `SERVERS` comma-separated list with all Lagotto servers behind the load balancer to `.env`, e.g. `SERVERS=example1.org,example2.org`
+* memcached should be set up as a cluster by adding a `MEMCACHE_SERVERS` comma-separated list with all Lagotto servers behind the load balancer to `.env`, e.g. `MEMCACHE_SERVERS=example1.org,example2.org`
-* workers should run on only one server (work is in progress to scale to multiple servers), e.g. the server with the capistrano `:db` role
+* workers should run on only one server, e.g. the server with the capistrano `:db` role
 * database maintenance rake tasks should run on only one server, capistrano defaults to install the cron jobs only for the `:db` role.
 * mail services (sending emails) should run on only one server.
 They are part of the database maintenance tasks, so by default run only on the server with the `:db` role.